Binary-Search

 Binary search, its use cases, and complexities

 Binary search utilizes the fact that the array is sorted to reduce the time complexity to O(log n).
-There are simple 4 steps that are involved in Binary Search:
+Understand all four simple steps by a professional software service provider that are involved in the binary search:

 • To begin, cover the whole array with an interval.